CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 `path_summary.txt` file, you can run the following command:

 !!!
 Note
-    The commands below will delete your files!
-Be sure that you have reviewed the list of files to remove, and that you have backed up the files you wish to save outside of the cluster prior to running them.
+    **The commands in this section will delete your files!** Be sure that you have reviewed the list of files to remove, and that you have backed up the files you wish to save outside of the cluster prior to running them.
 This operation is irreversible.

 !!!
 Note
-    The deletion process may take a considerable amount of time, so it is best to start it within a `screen` or `tmux` session, so that you can disconnect from your SSH session while the deletion keeps running.
+    The deletion process may take a considerable amount of time (several hours, depending on the amount of files), so it is best to start it within a `screen` or `tmux` session, so that you can disconnect from your SSH session while the deletion keeps running.

 ```bash
 # Start a screen session